 The day of the surgery was, as always in hospital, a waiting game and we sat for hours until his slot came around.
 He eventually left the ward at around three in the afternoon and didn’t return from the surgery until gone eight that evening.
 The back of his neck was bandaged and sealed, and he was in a lot of pain, unable to move.
 I wanted to be nearby, so I rented a room on the Addenbrookes campus rather than travelling ninety minutes twice a day just to see him.

-In the days following his surgery, he was in so much pain which was traumatic for all concerned.
+In the days following his surgery, he was in so much pain which was traumatic for all concerned but immeasurable for Daniel.
 Unable to sleep, we kept his mobile fully charged to enable him to read the numerous messages from well-wishers.
 The most poignant moment was when his twin brother, Matthew, visited him.
-They had not always been close (as many brothers aren’t) but his worried face when he sat at his brother’s bedside was one which will never leave me.
-Daniel had so many people who wanted to visit him, his sister and brother-in-law, two step brothers and friends that we had to keep to a very strict rota and, although visitors were almost all from as far away as we were, we had to keep visits short as he was in so much pain.
+They had not always been close (as many brothers aren’t) but the concern on his face when he sat at his brother’s bedside was an image which will never leave me.
+Daniel had so many people who wanted to visit him, his sister and brother-in-law, two step brothers and friends so we had to keep to a very strict rota and, although visitors were almost all from as far away as we were, we had to keep visits short as he was in so much pain.

 We monitored the pain for a couple of days but even the strongest painkillers didn’t help for more than a short while, so I called the GP who sent a locum around to check Daniel out.
 Daniel was clearly in so much pain and the locum wanted him to walk up and down the living room and carry out motor tests which Daniel simply couldn’t do.
 He was moving Daniel’s head from side to side and making the agony so much worse.
 I had to intervene and get him to stop as he clearly didn’t know anything about the condition and the procedure.
 I was scared he would do more damage than good.
 We gave it one more day and I called Mr Laing who advised me to call an ambulance and get Daniel back to Addenbrookes straight away.